bambooforest/life_of_p/README.md

 Hence, one interesting area to investigate the cross-linguistic frequency of labial sounds is in ancient and reconstruction languages of the world.
-BDPROTO is a database of phonological inventories from ancient and reconstructed languages Moran, Grossman, and Verkerk (2020).
+BDPROTO is a database of phonological inventories from ancient and reconstructed languages (Marsico et al. 2018; Moran, Grossman, and Verkerk 2020).
 We can evaluate these (proto) languages for the presence or absence of bilabials in ancient times.

 ``` r
 bdproto <- read_csv(url('https://raw.githubusercontent.com/bdproto/bdproto/master/bdproto.csv'))